MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-55-Operators-Licenses/subpart-D-Applications/section-55.31.md

 ##### § 55.31 How to apply. #####

-Link to an amendment published at 86 FR 43403, Aug.
-9, 2021.

 (a) The applicant shall:

-(1) Complete NRC Form 398, “Personal Qualification Statement - Licensee,” which can be obtained by writing the Office of the Chief Information Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, by calling (301) 415-7232, or by visiting the NRC's Web site at *http://www.nrc.gov* and selecting forms from the index found on the home page;
+(1) Complete NRC Form 398, “Personal Qualification Statement—Licensee,” which can be obtained by writing the Office of the Chief Information Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, by calling (301) 415-7232, or by visiting the NRC's Web site at *http://www.nrc.gov* and selecting forms from the index found on the home page;

 (2) File an original of NRC Form 398, together with the information required in paragraphs (a)(3), (4), (5) and (6) of this section, with the appropriate Regional Administrator;